gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 ## Forcing an update

-While mirrors update at a pre-configured time (hourly by default), you can always force an update (either **push** or **pull**) by using the **Update now** button which is exposed in various places:
+While mirrors are scheduled to update automatically, you can always force an update (either **push** or **pull**) by using the **Update now** button which is exposed in various places:

 - in the commits page